 Adapting to this unprecedented pace of change, hot off the heels of a global pandemic, is a real challenge to education and educators.

+Culture is more powerful than technology.
 I believe that schools that create a culture of thinking and powerful learning opportunities will be better able to benefit from these impacts than more traditional schools.
 In a class where there is an ‘invisible middle’ between and assignment being set and the work being turned in, there is more opportunity for misuse of technology – something that can easily be mitigated in classes where there is ongoing feedback, conferencing and discussion of the processes of creating, analysing, writing, editing and evaluating.

 How might understanding our learners as AI-augmented consumers, users and creators of knowledge shift the focus away from ‘cheating’ and towards constructive and productive relationships with technology?